 These maps denote the average annual chance of a hydrological drought occurring (%).
 Droughts are defined as 3 months of stream flow levels considerably below normal conditions; calculated through the Standardized StreamFlow Index (SSFI; see 'Drought' in Glossary).

-In The Gambia, an increase in drought frequency is expected under future climate conditions: mainly felt in the downstream parts of the river.
+In Côte d'Ivoire, mainly the headwaters of the rivers experience a high flow variability, while rivers like the Nzi and Red and White Bandama are not very drought prone.
+In the future climate, less droughts are expected in the larger rivers (mainly in the Komoë and headwaters of the Iringou).
 This is particularly important for areas dependent on rivers for their water supply, navigation and electricity generation.